rohithateappple/MegaGridDocumentation/docs/code/pathfinding.md

 ## FindPathAsync()

-Finds a path between two tile.
+Finds a path between two tiles.
 Asynchronous function, triggers the `OnPathComplete` event upon completion.
 Which in turn returns an
 `FPathStruct`.

 ```cpp